 Patients and guardians should be warned that abdominal pain, nausea, vomiting, and/or anorexia can be symptoms of pancreatitis and, therefore, require further medical evaluation promptly [see WARNINGS AND PRECAUTIONS].

-Prescribers should inform pregnant women and women of childbearing potential that use of Stavzor during pregnancy increases the risk of birth defects and adverse effects on neurobehavioral development.
+Prescribers should inform pregnant women and women of childbearing potential that use of valproate during pregnancy increases the risk of birth defects and decreased IQ in children who were exposed.
 Prescribers should advise women to use effective contraception while using valproate.
 Prescribers should counsel these patients about alternative therapeutic options.
 This is particularly important when valproate use is considered for a condition not usually associated with permanent injury or death (e.g., migraine).
 Patients should read the Medication Guide, which appears as the last section of the labeling [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].

 Patients should be encouraged to enroll in the NAAED Pregnancy Registry if they become pregnant.
 This registry is collecting information about the safety of antiepileptic drugs during pregnancy.
 To enroll, patients can call the toll free number 1-888-233-2334 [see Use in Specific Populations].